komidawi/ElevatorControlSystem/README.md

 ﻿# Elevator Control System

 Elevator Control System provides functionality to handle elevator movement efficiently.
 It calculates a minimum cost of travel from pickup to destination floor and then sends an appropriate elevator.
-Main advantage of this destination dispatch system over trivial FCFS scheduling is an ability to take passenger on-the-fly without unnecessary waiting untill all remaining destinations are reached.
+The main advantage of this destination dispatch system over trivial FCFS scheduling is an ability to take a passenger on-the-fly without unnecessary waiting until all remaining destinations are reached.
 It also cares of cases when current and coming passengers have common pickup/destination floors and groups them.

-Note: Project is still in developement phase.
+Note: Project is still in development phase.

 ## Usage